eXTReMe Tracker

 In some prepared mortar I added 25% lime and enough black pigment to give me a black base coat.
 While it was drying I scratched in some deep texture lines to give the new lime something to get a good hold on.
 I'll scrub it good and paint on some casein where I'll be putting the next layer.
 I plan on layering on a few wet lime coats to paint on and leaving a decorative boarder black.

 There is a comparatively new product out now, it's an acrylic based adhesive/bonding agent.
-Use it in place of hair to prevent cracking in the undercoats, use it between layers for a tighter bond.
+Use it between layers for a tighter bond.

 Everything I'm saying here is backed up with photographs.